FilipMalczak/freestyle-writing/monday_tdd.md

 ## A Monday morning

 So, you come to the office on one Monday morning.
-We all know the drill, it's Monday, it's morning, people will probably tryto rip each others throats off.
+We all know the drill, it's Monday, it's morning, people will probably try to rip each others throats off.
 You grab your coffee mug from the desk and go to the kitchen, where you find your colleagues - a *b*ackend developer (lets call him *B*en) and a frontend developer (web dev, *m*obile dev, etc - let's call him *M*ike).